Definition

 | Trigger | What exact event starts the workflow? |

-| Qualification | What do we know about revenue, budget, urgency, CRM, website, lead volume, or revenue metric? |
+| Qualification | What do we know about revenue, budget, urgency, CRM, website, lead volume, or business result? |

 | Message | What should the buyer receive next, and what should it ask them to do? |